Pasichniuk/crypto-advisor/README.md

 ## Crypto Advisor

- Home page displays real-time statistical data on top cryptocurrencies using several metrics.
- On the individual page of a certain cryptocurrency, in addition to current data, you can also see a graph with historical data and price prediction for the near future.
+Crypto Advisor is a service that allows you to get up-to-date statistical data on top cryptocurrencies using a convenient, simple and pleasant interface.
+The main feature is price prediction using a neural network, visualized in the form of a line chart.